 Examples of Alternative Presentation Formats:

-Campfire Sessions begin a lot like a traditional presentation, with a speaker (or multiple speakers) at the front of the room presenting an idea to a group of people.
+Campfire Sessions begin a lot like a traditional presentation, with a speaker (or multiple speakers) presenting an idea to a group of people.
 After 15 or 20 minutes, however, the focus shifts from the presenter to the audience.
 The goal is the creation of an open forum in which the attendees generate the majority of the discussion and knowledge sharing.
 For the remainder of the session, the presenter becomes a facilitator, inviting responses to comments and questions from those around the room and letting the audience dictate the ultimate direction of the conversation.
 Campfire sessions allow attendees to drive their own learning, listen to multiple perspectives on the same issue, and share experiences with individuals throughout the room.
 Campfire sessions also lend themselves to networking.
 Experience with group facilitation is recommended!

 The side event room will be equipped as follows:

 a max of 100 theatre style seating capacity, one screen, one projector, a sound system and up to three microphones.

 Any additional costs for AV, catering or interpretation/ translation, will be borne by the side event organiser.